June 2014 Senior Activity Calendar

 Comics & Coffee

 Invite residents to peruse the Comics section of your local newspaper on this day that the comic strip "Garfield" debuted.
-Serve residents hot coffee to sip while laughing at the funnies.
+Serve hot coffee for residents to sip while laughing at the funnies.

 Milk & Cookies Social

 For this National Dairy Month, host a fun milk and cookie social for residents.
-Offer regular or chocolate milk as you serve residents an array of freshly baked, warm cookies.
+Offer regular or chocolate milk as you serve freshly baked, warm cookies.

 - West Virginia became the 35th state (1863)